mchauhan3/pypoller/README.md

-# poller-framework
+# pypoller

 ## Overview

-poller-framework is a lightweight and easy-to-use framework for polling a resource at regular intervals and providing notifications on any updates.
+pypoller is a lightweight and easy-to-use framework for polling a resource at regular intervals and providing notifications on any updates.
 It is designed to simplify the process of monitoring a remote service for changes and alerting users or systems when relevant updates occur.

-Detailed docs available at https://www.mohitc.com/poller-framework/docs/
+Detailed docs available at https://www.mohitc.com/pypoller/docs/

 ## Features